November 6, 2024

 SON and Caroline Center students

-Junior year nursing students collaborated with members of the Caroline Center’s Certified Nursing Assistant program during a simulation and skills day at the Center for Caroline with Technology last week!
+Junior year nursing students collaborated with members of the Caroline Center’s Certified Nursing Assistant program during a simulation and skills day at the Center for Caring with Technology last week!
 The morning included a tour of the CCT’s state-of-the-art simulation labs, discussion on the importance of caring and compassion in nursing, and opportunities for the students to sharpen their skills at several patient stations.

 Photo Gallery